Over 1000 students walk out for divestment on the anniversary of Oct. 7

 Four days prior to the walkout, Concordia released a statement to the Concordia community via email, in anticipation of Oct.
 7.

 The email highlighted that Concordia would increase security during the week of Oct.
-7, hold meetings with student leaders to place “particular emphasis on regulations governing civil discourse and peaceful protest on campus”, and “continue to seek police involvement when necessary.”
+7, hold meetings with student leaders to place “particular emphasis on regulations governing civil discourse and peaceful protest on campus," and “continue to seek police involvement when necessary.”

-“I met with Graham Carr almost a year ago and I explained to him that students will never feel safe and there will always be unrest on campus if Concordia is invested and partnered with weapons companies, genocidal regimes, colonial projects, and maintaining partnerships with institutions that promote the current genocide in Gaza,” Abisaab stated in response to these messages.
+“I met with Graham Carr almost a year ago and I explained to him that students will never feel safe and there will always be unrest on campus if Concordia is invested and partnered with weapons companies, genocidal regimes, colonial projects, and maintaining partnerships with institutions that promote the current genocide in Gaza,” Abisaab said in response to these messages.

-Abisaad isn’t the only one concerned with the university’s increase in security.
+Abisaab isn’t the only one concerned with the university’s increase in security.

 Rutland explained his frustration with the ambiguity in the wording of the administration’s message, specifically the implicit equivocation of graffiti with intimidation and hate.

 “I haven’t seen them name any acts that were hateful or intimidating,” he said.
-“This makes it very hard for us, we’re trying to create a community that is respectful, open and can have difficult discussions without hate and intimidation when a bunch of things are getting labelled that.”
+“This makes it very hard for us.
+We’re trying to create a community that is respectful, open and can have difficult discussions without hate and intimidation when a bunch of things are getting labelled that.”

 Rutland added that, now over a year since Oct.
 7, 2023, the university has not divested from any of its current holdings and has yet to disclose all of its investments.